sruffell/timewarrior-timesheet-report/README.md

 ## Install

-Copy the timesheet.py script to the $TIMEWARRIORDB/extension/ folder, then run it with `timew report timesheet <range>` to see a timesheet for the specified interval.
+~~Copy the timesheet.py script to the $TIMEWARRIORDB/extension/ folder, then run it with `timew report timesheet <range>` to see a timesheet for the specified interval.~~

-Since this report is for entering weekly timesheets, the report range should be a Mon-Sun week interval (:week, :lastweek, etc..).
+~~Since this report is for entering weekly timesheets, the report range should be a Mon-Sun week interval (:week, :lastweek, etc..).~~

+I use the rust version of this report currently.
+I would still need to fix some rough edges to make it more generally useful.